 Mangalorean Spicy Beef Curry

 • If all else fails, this curry pairs equally well with white bread.
 This is the most common way Mangaloreans in Udupi used to have this curry.
 We like to mop up every bit of that curry and bread does just that!!

 If you have tried this recipe, I would love to hear your feedback.
 Please be sure to rate the recipe and/or leave a comment below.
-If you want to see more recipe inspirations, you can follow me on Instagram @lavina_mendonsa.
+If you want to see more recipe inspirations, you can follow me on Instagram @deliciously.indian.

+Mangalorean Spicy Beef Curry